Infiniti Q60 Performance

 - "Like the exterior, the Q60 Convertible's rear-wheel-drive platform isn't exactly new, but it's still highly effective at striking the balance between precise dynamics and refined ride quality that luxury coupe buyers prize." -- Left Lane News

 Acceleration and Power

-The 2014 Infiniti Q60 comes with a 3.7-liter V6 engine that produces 330 and 325 horsepower in coupe and convertible models, respectively.
+The 2015 Infiniti Q60 comes with a 3.7-liter V6 engine that produces 330 horsepower in the coupe and 325 horsepower in the convertible.
 A seven-speed automatic transmission is standard, and a six-speed manual is available.
-The 2014 Infiniti Q60 coupe gets up to an EPA-estimated 19/27 mpg city/highway, which is a bit low for a six-cylinder coupe in the class.
-Competitors like the BMW 435i and Mercedes-Benz C350 coupe use slightly less fuel.
-The Q60 IPL has a more powerful 3.7-liter V6, which produces 348 and 343 horsepower in coupe and convertible models, respectively.
+According to the EPA, the 2015 Infiniti Q60 coupe gets up to 19/27 mpg city/highway, which is a bit low for a six-cylinder luxury coupe.
+The performance-oriented Q60 IPL convertible has a more powerful 3.7-liter V6 that produces 343 horsepower and 273 pound-feet of torque.

-- "The responsive 3.7-liter V6 pulls strongly, whether mated to the 7-speed automatic or 6-speed manual transmission." -- Kelley Blue Book
+- "The responsive 3.7-liter V6 pulls strongly, whether mated to the 7-speed automatic or 6-speed manual transmission, the latter of which is fast becoming a rarity in modern cars." -- Kelley Blue Book

 - "Performance isn't lacking, either, with the only engine choice being a strapping 3.7-liter that makes 330 horsepower and 270 lb-ft of torque.
 The mill does show its age in the somewhat uncouth noise and vibration it produces at higher revs." -- Left Lane News